 Discord to Ease Your Social Distancing

 The Discord app is a lesser know video chat app that is FREE and is geared more towards gaming.
-You can join communities based on interests.
+You can join communities based on interests like Carl Bot to help you.

 You can share screens with their Go Live feature in Discord.
-They recently upped their amount of people form 10 to 50 since the Coronavirus crisis.
+They recently upped their amount of people from 10 to 50 since the Coronavirus crisis.

 It’s easy and simple to use.
 It’s basically plug and play.
 You can use any video camera with it.
 I use a @Logitech C-922 camera.